-December 2024 (scroll down the page for other months)
+January 2025 (scroll down the page for the latest months)

 2nd | The moon Ganymede is occulted by Jupiter after which Io transits the planet after which Ganymede’s shadow appears a couple of hours later, then followed by an eclipse by Jupiter on Ganymede. |